-- Parameter expressions. - Discrete-time variables, see section 4.4.4. - Function calls where all input arguments of the function are discrete-time expressions. - Expressions where all the subexpressions are discrete-time expressions. - Expressions in the body of a when-clause, initial equation, or initial algorithm. - Unless inside noEvent: Ordered relations (>, <, >=, <=) and the event generating functions ceil, floor, div, and integer, if at least one argument is non-discrete time expression and subtype of Real.
+- Parameter expressions. - Discrete-time variables, see section 4.4.4. - Function calls where all input arguments of the function are discrete-time expressions. - Expressions where all the subexpressions are discrete-time expressions. - Expressions in the body of a when-clause, initial equation, or initial algorithm. - Expressions in a clocked discrete-time partition, see section 16.8.1. - Unless inside noEvent: Ordered relations (>, <, >=, <=) and the event generating functions ceil, floor, div, and integer, if at least one argument is non-discrete time expression and subtype of Real.